February 3, 2026

 In France, there are also honorary loans, which are regional loans with a ceiling of 90 000 €.
 They have the advantage of being without risk of capital dilution and at zero interest.

-Generally, the recipient, in this case the company director, undertakes on his or her honour to repay the loan in 3 to 5 instalments by the time it is received.
-However, the administrative procedures can also be long.
+Generally, the recipient, in this case the business owner, gives their word of honor to repay the loan in three to five installments after receiving it.
+However, administrative procedures can also be lengthy.